Preserved Vehicles

 Terry Prince owns YHV 187 T a 1979 Shelvoke WX series Pump Escape Ex-London Fire Brigade, GWY 628 W a WX Pump Ladder and GYW 631 W another WX pump ladder.

-GYW 614 W made in 1980 and similarly ex- London Fire Brigade was owned by the late Andy Lang and is now owned by Chris Shelly Houghton.
+Made in 1980 and similarly ex- London Fire Brigade was owned by the late Andy Lang and is now owned by Chris Shelly Houghton.

-Fire Service Vehicles still in Service.
+Fire Service Vehicles still in Service

 In 2003 the London Fire Brigade were believed to have two hydraulic platform vehicles on SD chassis still in use, and Nottinghamshire Fire Service had a WX series in service with a Turntable Ladder, and Hereford & Worcester Fire Brigade operated an ‘A’ reg. machine.
 All thse are now believed to have been wihdrawn from service.

-Still operated 82 C 1984 a 1981 ex-London Fire Brigade Hydraulic Platform in 2008.
+Cork City Fire Brigade still operated 82 C 1984 a 1981 ex-London Fire Brigade Hydraulic Platform in 2008.
 When in London was stationed at Poplar and carried Reg.
 No. KUV 696 X

-1977 Shelvoke SPV Crash Tender in 2017 which has been
+1977 Shelvoke SPV Crash Tender

 LATIL